Ramarren/cl-parser-combinators/README.markdown

 # parser-combinators

 This is an experimental implementation of [parser combinators](http://en.wikipedia.org/wiki/Parser_combinators) for Common Lisp.
-Do not use for any serious purpose.
 This is mostly inspired by Parsec, but without any optimizations.
 Parser combinators are, in theory, an elegant form of constructing parsers for context-free grammars.

 It more or less works, but was not tested for any but the simplest cases, some parts of the interface are clunky, it is quite slow in general and probably has a tendency for exponential explosions.
 That said, it could probably be used to parse small amounts of data, especially if applied hierarchically.
 Comments welcome.

 I have found this more convenient than regular expressions in some cases, especially where maximum performace is not required.

+# Dependencies

+- iterate
+- alexandria

 # Usage